This program is perfect for...

 An internship in film and television can provide you with practical experience in a variety of job functions.
 Certificate students must complete a minimum of 12 units of program curriculum (3 courses) before completing the application for approval to enroll in an internship.

-International students may begin the certificate program in fall or spring quarters only.
+International students may only start this certificate program in fall or spring quarter only.